 1 E 26th St, Minneapolis, MN 55404 | Opened 1965

 Dishing up the savoriest of German cuisine, Black Forest Inn has been continuing to be a highlight of German beer and grub in Minneapolis since 1965.
 Open for reservations and takeout 3 pm – 9 pm every day.

 2600 Lyndale Ave S Minneapolis, MN 55408 | Opened 1970

 Having been around since the 1970s, CC Club knows a thing or two about dining experiences that last.
-Their menu covers a little bit of everything including pizza, cocktails, breakfast, and beer.
+The menu at this old bar in Minneapolis covers a little bit of everything including pizza, cocktails, breakfast, and beer.
 Currently open for outdoor dining daily.

 Mortimer’s Bar and Restaurant

 2001 Lyndale Ave S, Minneapolis, MN 55405 | Opened 1976

 Located off Lyndale and Franklin since 1976, Mortimer’s Bar and Restaurant continues to be a relaxing and inviting spot for Happy Hour and not-too-fancy dining.
 They’re open for dine-in with the kitchen serving up grub until 10 pm.

 821 Marquette Ave Minneapolis, MN 55402 | Opened 1988